library(bench)

 } }

-Then we pass it through sapply()
+Then we have to pass our function through sapply()

-sapply(1:20, f3)
+sapply(1:20, f4)

 [1] "1" "2" "Fizz" "4" "Buzz" "Fizz"